xmagpie/counsel-test/README.md

 ```

 # Usage
-Currently, there is a basic support only for two testing framework: **ctest**
+Currently, there is a basic support only for two testing frameworks: **ctest**
 and **pytest**.
 There are two separate commands for them: `counsel-test-ctest`
 and `counsel-test-pytest` respectively.